 - prepares graduates to take the Board Certified Behavior Analyst (BCBA) exam.

 - teaches students, through the thesis experience, initial skills in ABA research to prepare them for completing a PhD and pursuing a future research career.

-The MA in Educational Psychology with a Concentration in ABA is a residential program requiring 30 hours of graduate coursework, including a master’s thesis.
-The program begins in June and students typically graduate in 18-24 months.
+The MA in Educational Psychology with a Concentration in ABA is a residential program and includes a master’s thesis.
+The program begins in June and students typically graduate in two years.

 • Click to review the Recommended Course Sequence.